NATIONAL Standardized Organic Curriculum

 The TOPP National Organic Curriculum provides:

-• Open-source modules freely available for institutional adoption
+• Fully developed, online modules ready for institutional adoption and further development

-Modules are developed with input from certifiers, inspectors, reviewers, and educators nationwide
+Modules are developed with input from certifiers, inspectors, reviewers, and educators nationwide, ensuring relevance, rigor, and alignment with current industry practices.

 CURRICULUM FRAMEWORK

-Developed with input from certifiers, inspectors, and educators, the project will deliver stackable, competency-based learning modules that support learners in developing the technical, analytical, and investigative skills required for organic inspection and certification review.
+Developed in collaboration with certifiers, inspectors, and educators, this curriculum delivers stackable, competency-based learning modules designed for flexible, self-paced online learning.
+The program supports learners in building the technical, analytical, and investigative skills required for organic inspection and certification review.

 Planned topic areas include*: